EpicPuppy613/ColonyCraft/planning.md

 - Manage a growing colony
 - Perform research, evolve traits
-- Ascend to a higher being and abandon your colony to legacy xp
+- Ascend to a higher being and abandon your colony to gain legacy xp
 - Level up your legacy to get skill and talent points
 - Use skills and talents to get further each colony/"run"
-- End Of The World (EOTW): runs have limited time before they are forced to end (some talents can improve this)
+- End Of The World (EOTW): runs have limited time before they are forced to end (a talent path can improve this)

 ### TODO
+- [x] Core OS System
+  - [x] Dev cheats ( ͡° ͜ʖ ͡°)
 - [ ] Core game mechanics
   - [ ] Worker management
   - [ ] Research & traits